Hi, you are logged in as , if you are not , please click here

 Description

-The aim of the course is to provide an introduction to the Growing Up in England (GUiE) dataset.
+The aim of the workshop is to provide an introduction to the Growing Up in England (GUiE) dataset.
 GUiE is a flagship ADR dataset and provides a link between 2011 Census data and longitudinal administrative data from the education and children’s social care systems.

 • The different component datasets that are brought together in GUiE